OpenSDN-io/docs/opensdn-monitoring-and-troubleshooting-guide/index.rst

-Tungsten Fabric Analytics and Troubleshooting Guide
+OpenSDN Analytics and Troubleshooting Guide
 ===================================================

 :data: 2019-12-17

-Use this guide to understand Tungsten Fabric analytics.
+Use this guide to understand OpenSDN analytics.
-Tungsten Fabric analytics nodes are responsible for the collection of system state information, usage statistics, and debug information from all of the software modules across all of the nodes of the system.
+OpenSDN analytics nodes are responsible for the collection of system state information, usage statistics, and debug information from all of the software modules across all of the nodes of the system.